Croatia joined Schengen – what this means for Croatian residents and tourists

-In addition, a travel authorization system called ETIAS will be introduced in 2023.
+In addition, a travel authorization system called ETIAS will be introduced in mid-2025.
 People who do not need a visa to enter Croatia and the EU will soon be required to register through it before their travel.

-While waiting for the official date of Croatia’s entry to Schengen, we ascertained what this big step means for Croatia, its residents, other Schengen members, and worldwide visitors – so you know what to expect.
+We ascertained what this big step means for Croatia, its residents, other Schengen members, and worldwide visitors – so you know what to expect.

 In this post, we cover:

 - When Croatia joined Schengen

 - Residence for Schengen visa holders

 What Schengen brought to Croatian residents and visitors

 The Schengen area is a joint territory of associated European countries that functions as one state concerning border controls.
 Schengen member states control people who enter and leave Schengen at their border crossings.
 However, there are no border (internal) controls between Schengen members.

 Schengen currently has 27 members, including 23 EU member states, plus another four countries (Iceland, Liechtenstein, Norway, and Switzerland).
 They mutually agreed to abolish national border checks between them to simplify trading and border crossing procedures.

 What is the difference between the EU and Schengen?